-As always, I hope you enjoy today’s holidays and observances, a music link to the Andrews Sisters, factoids of interest for this day in history, a relevant quote from Anne Frank, while hoping that your favorite sports team plays in and wins a barn burner of a match, blessed with a positive attitude and secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Jennifer Lopez feat.
+LL Cool J, factoids of interest for this day in history, the fact that your cupboard of ideas on problem solving is locuplete and a relevant quote by Joseph Stalin on education as a weapon, secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 1945 Number One Song—celebrating the number one song in 1945 on a run of 7 weeks in that position “Rum and Coco-Cola” by the Andrews Sister.
-Here is a recording of them performing the song: https://www.youtube.com/watch?v=zGxL2uNr7bk
+3. 2003 Number One Song— the number one song in 2003 on a run of 4 weeks in that position “All I Have” by Jenifer Lopez feat.
+LL Cool J. Here is a recording of the song: https://www.youtube.com/watch?v=yeSJ2YdhG5k

 On this day in:

-Reflections on quiet: “The best remedy for those who are afraid, lonely or unhappy is to go outside, somewhere where they can be quiet, alone with the heavens, nature and God.
-Because only then does one feel that all is as it should be.”
-Anne Frank Hiding from the Germans the poor child and her family probably never saw the outdoors after the start of the war until they arrived at the concentration camp for extermination.
-Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
+Reflections on our educational system and its PC slant that proves the wisdom of this mass murderer: “Education is a weapon whose effects depend on who holds it in his hands and at whom it is aimed.”
+Joseph Stalin Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
 Always good, incisive and entertaining poems on my blogs—click on the links below.
-Go to www.alaskanpoet.blogspot.com for Ridley’s Believe It Or Not—This Day In History, poems to inspire, touch, emote, elate and enjoy and poems on breaking news items of importance or go to Ridley's Believe It Or Not for just This Day in History.
+Go to www.alaskanpoet.blogspot.com for Ridley’s Believe It Or Not—This Day in History, poems to inspire, touch, emote, elate and enjoy and poems on breaking news items of importance or go to Ridley's Believe It Or Not for just This Day in History.

 Alaskanpoet for Hire, Poems to Admire